-The construction of roads, streets, bridges, interchanges, and rest areas for the public good requires that private property be purchased by the Arkansas Department of Transportation.
-This information brochure briefly explains the policies and procedures of the Arkansas Department of Transportation in acquiring the necessary right of way for construction.
+The construction of roads, streets, bridges, interchanges, and rest areas for the public good requires that private property be purchased by the Arkansas State Highway and Transportation Department.
+This information brochure briefly explains the policies and procedures of the Arkansas State Highway and Transportation Department in acquiring the necessary right of way for construction.